 Since therefore, brethren, we have confidence to enter the holy place by the blood of Jesus, by a new and living way which He inaugurated for us through the veil, that is, His flesh, and since we have a great priest over the house of God, let us draw near with a sincere heart in full assurance of faith, having our hearts sprinkled clean from an evil conscience and our bodies washed with pure water.
 Let us hold fast the confession of our hope without wavering, for He who promised is faithful. —Hebrews 10:19-23

 We may have hearts sprinkled clean, and while we rejoice in our freedom from sin, we never should forget our debt to Jesus.

 Question: What part of the Tabernacle most helps you consider your redemption?
-Please leave a comment.
+You can leave a comment by clicking here.